-The Commission advances 50 percent of a district's allocation as advanced working capital.
+The Commission may advance up to advances 50 percent of a district's allocation as advanced working capital.
 Districts have two years from State budget approval to spend funds (details in 3.3.4).
 Details on the apportionment of funds from the Commission to districts are detailed at www.dirtandgravelroads.org.